The formal affine Demazure algebra and real finite reflection groups: Introduction

+Using this map, the authors constructed an algebraic model $\mathcal{H}(\Lambda)_F$ for the algebraic oriented cohomology ring $\mathrm{h}^*(G/B)$ in terms of augmented Demazure operators.
+Specializing $\mathrm{h}^*$ to the Chow theory, $\mathcal{H}(\Lambda)_F$ is the algebraic model for the Chow theory of the flag variety $G/B$ constructed by Demazure in \cite{D73}.

-In \cite{KK86} and \cite{KK90}, Kostant-Kumar described the equivariant cohomology of flag varieties using the techniques of nil-Hecke and 0-Hecke algebras.
+In \cite{KK86,KK90}, Kostant-Kumar described the equivariant cohomology and $K$-theory of flag varieties using the techniques of nil-Hecke and 0-Hecke algebras.
 These algebras are generated by Demazure operators, which satisfy a braid relation.
-This approach was generalized by Calm\`es, Hoffnung, Malag\'on-L\'opez, Savage, Zainoulline and Zhong in a series of papers, \cite{HMSZ}, \cite{CZZ3},\cite{CZZ1},\cite{CZZ2}, to an arbitrary algebraic oriented cohomology theory, corresponding to a one-dimensional commutative formal group law $F,$ of a finite crystallographic root system.
-In particular, they constructed the formal affine Demazure algebra, $\mathbf{D}_F,$ which is generated by Demazure elements that satisfy a $\textit{twisted}$ braid relation (see \cite[Prop.
+Calm\`es, Hoffnung, Malag\'on-L\'opez, Savage, Zainoulline, and Zhong used the formal group ring $\widetilde{R\llbracket\Lambda\rrbracket}_F$ to generalize the nil-Hecke and $0$-Hecke algebras of Kostant-Kumar to an arbitrary algebraic oriented cohomology theory \cite{CZZ3,CZZ1,CZZ2,HMSZ}.
+In particular, they constructed and studied the formal affine Demazure algebra, $\mathbf{D}_{F}$, which is generated by formal Demazure elements that satisfy a $\textit{twisted}$ braid relation (see \cite[Prop.
 6.8]{HMSZ}).
-After specializing $F$ to the additive and multiplicative formal group laws, $\mathbf{D}_F$ equals the nil-Hecke and 0-Hecke algebra, respectively.
+After specializing $F$ to the additive and multiplicative formal group laws, $\mathbf{D}_{F}$ equals completion of the nil-Hecke and 0-Hecke algebra, respectively.